-With regards to bonds payable, the term amortize means to systematically allocate the discount on bonds payable, the premium on bonds payable, and the bond issue costs to Interest Expense over the remaining life of the bonds.
-(Bonds are likely to mature in 10 years or more.)
+With regards to bonds payable, the term amortize means to systematically allocate the discount on bonds payable, the premium on bonds payable, and bond issue costs to Interest Expense over the remaining life of the bonds.
+(Bonds are likely to mature 10 years or more after they are issued.)

 The most precise way to amortize these amounts is to use the effective interest rate method.
 However, the straight-line method of amortization, which is less precise and simpler is also acceptable.

 Examples of Amortizing Discount on Bonds and Bond Issue Costs

 Assume that on January 1, a corporation issues $2,000,000 of 6% Bonds Payable which mature at the end of 10 years.
 Because the market interest rate for similar bonds was higher than 6%, the corporation received only $1,940,000 from investors.
 The resulting difference of $60,000 must be recorded in the contra-liability account Discount on Bonds Payable.
 The corporation must also record the bond issue costs (legal, auditing and filing fees) of $24,000 in the contra-liability account Bond Issue Costs.